-(ii) Comprises: typesetting and publication of statutory instruments, additional publication charge arising from second publication of instruments that have been approved by the Senedd under the so-called "made affirmative" procedure and costs of publishing Orders in Council that relate solely to Wales.
+(ii) Comprises: typesetting and publication of statutory instruments; additional publication charges, including those arising from second publication of instruments that have been approved by the Senedd under the so-called "made affirmative" procedure; and costs of publishing Orders in Council that relate solely to Wales.

-100. Regulation 10 of the Statutory Instruments Regulations 1947 require an "annual edition" to be prepared and prescribes what this publication must contain.
+101. Regulation 10 of the Statutory Instruments Regulations 1947 require an "annual edition" to be prepared and prescribes what this publication must contain.
 In essence it is a collation of all the general statutory instruments that have been printed in a calendar year.
-The function of publication is carried out by TSO (a Williams Lea company) as part of the publishing concession contract; the costs of production are met by the concessionaire in return for a portion of the sales.
+The function of publication is carried out by The Stationery Office as part of the publishing concession contract; the costs of production are met by the concessionaire in return for a portion of the sales.
 The last edition containing Welsh UKSIs was published in 2015 (covering instruments published in 2009)25.